darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 In addition, you can modify the coarseness of the increase/decrease operations with a _global_ keyboard shortcut.
 You can choose between fine, normal and coarse (see [module controls](../darkroom/interacting-with-modules/module-controls.md) for more details).

-When performing increase/decrease and dynamic operations on sliders, if the module is not currently expanded, a toast message will appear at the top of the image to indicate the current value of the slider.
+When performing increase/decrease and dynamic operations on sliders a toast message will appear at the top of the image to indicate the current value of the slider.

 ### comboboxes